-In the six months ended June 30, 2016, we used net cash of \$72.6 million in financing activities, consisting primarily of \$93.0 million of cash used to purchase shares of our common stock, as well as \$0.9 million of cash used to pay debt issuance costs related to our new line of credit.
-These uses of cash were partially offset by borrowings of \$20.0 million under the line of credit, and proceeds from stock options and tax benefits related to our stock compensation programs.
-The \$93.0 million of cash used to purchase shares of our common stock consisted of \$92.1 million purchased under our Repurchase Program and \$0.9 million to purchase shares surrendered by employees to satisfy employee tax obligations under our stock compensation program.
-On February 10, 2016, our Board of Directors approved an amended Repurchase Program, which increased the program from \$67.5 million to \$142.5 million and revised provisions of the Repurchase Program to enable us to accelerate the pace of share repurchases.
-As of June 30, 2016, we had \$5.5 million of remaining availability to purchase shares under the Repurchase Program.
-On July 12, 2016 we exhausted the remaining availability under the Repurchase Program resulting in the repurchase of a total of 6,024,978 shares of our common stock for \$142.5 million at an average share price of \$23.64 per share.
-On July 28, 2016, the Board of Directors approved an extension of the Repurchase Program to August 15, 2017 and authorized an additional \$20.0 million bringing the total amount authorized under the program to \$162.5 million.
-These additional funds are to be used to repurchase shares of our common stock albeit at a less aggressive pace than pursued during the first half of 2016.
+In the nine months ended September 30, 2016, we used net cash of \$64.4 million in financing activities, consisting primarily of \$101.5 million of cash used to purchase shares of our common stock, as well as \$1.0 million of cash used to pay debt issuance costs related to our new line of credit.
+These uses of cash were partially offset by borrowings of \$33.4 million under the line of credit, an increase in outstanding checks in excess of our bank balance, and proceeds from stock options and tax benefits related to our stock compensation programs.
+During 2016, our Board of Directors approved two amendments to our Repurchase Program, which increased the program from \$67.5 million to \$162.5 million and extended the term of the program through August 15, 2017.
+As of September 30, 2016, we had \$20.0 million of remaining availability to purchase shares under the Repurchase Program.

-We anticipate that our cash and cash equivalents on hand, \$205.7 million borrowing availability under our 2016 Facility, and future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements, capital expenditures, and acquisition and joint venture opportunities.
+We anticipate that our \$192.3 million borrowing availability under our 2016 Facility, and future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements, capital expenditures, and acquisition and joint venture opportunities.
 We expect that our capital spending in 2016 will be lower than the last few years as we look to finance our fleet through an increased use of alternative financing approaches, such as leasing.
+Additionally, we expect repurchases of common stock will be at lower levels than experienced in 2015 and 2016.
 Although we believe that we have adequate cash and availability under our Credit Agreement to meet our liquidity needs, any large projects or acquisitions may require additional capital.